Juanes: Early life and career

-Juanes was born in Carolina del Príncipe, Antioquia, Colombia.
+Juanes was born in Medellín, Colombia.
 When he was seven years old, his father and brothers began to teach him how to play guitar.
-His passion for the instrument led him to discover simple genres of music such as traditional sounds such as tango and Vallenato, as well as Russian folk music.
+His passion for the instrument led him to discover simple genres of music such as traditional sounds such as tango and vallenato, as well as Russian folk music.

 He grew up in Medellín during the height of drug kingpin Pablo Escobar's reign, when the city had the highest homicide rate in the world.
 During his childhood, Juanes witnessed a civil war in which hundreds were killed.
 His cousin was killed by kidnappers, and gunmen also executed a close friend.
 To add further to Juanes' grief and desperation, his father died from cancer.
 This period shaped Juanes' social consciousness, saying "Colombia has suffered so much that the only way to go forward is to imagine a better country."

 As a teenager, Juanes was greatly influenced by rock and metal acts such as The Beatles and Metallica.
 He started the rock band Ekhymosis in 1988, and it released its debut album, Niño Gigante, that same year.
 The band released seven studio albums during its career and shared the stage with acts including Alejandro Sanz, Aterciopelados, and Ricky Martin; however in Juanes' words, the band "couldn't get out of Colombia" and remained "very local and confined to the Colombian market."
 Juanes disbanded the group in 1998 so that he could pursue a solo career.